Logo

 Michael planned a meeting in Auckland in 2010 and a few people were able to attend.

-He and his wife Bronwyn enjoyed cycling together and Michael gardening, at their Redcliffs home and was very involved in his local community in Christchurch.
+He and his wife Bronwyn enjoyed cycling together and Michael gardening, at their Redcliffs home and he was very involved in his local community in Christchurch.
 When Lea Hullett attended her first haematology appointment, Michael met her for lunch at the Boat Shed which was a popular venue being very near the hospital.
 He kept in touch and Lea called on him later and as his health was failing from another condition, Michael asked Lea to take over the group towards the end of 2017.
 The number of WMers was about 23 at that time.

 When the IWMF were making a list on their website of all affiliates worldwide we each had to have a logo.
 Not knowing the history about Waldos Lea made up a logo with WN-NZ with a Kiwi.